Bittor Alkiza

 Bittor Alkiza Fernández (born 26 October 1970) is a Spanish former professional footballer who played for both Real Sociedad and Athletic Bilbao as a midfielder.

-He amassed La Liga totals of 417 games and 19 goals over 14 seasons, and was also a Spanish international in the late 90s.
+He amassed La Liga totals of 417 games and 19 goals over 14 seasons, and was also a Spain international in the late 90s.

 Club career

 Born in San Sebastián, Gipuzkoa, Alkiza made his professional debut with local giants Real Sociedad, being promoted to the first team at only 20 and making 105 official appearances in his first three seasons.
 After an aborted transfer to Real Madrid, he eventually moved to Basque neighbours Athletic Bilbao in 1994, for 220 million pesetas.

 Alkiza was also first choice at the San Mamés Stadium, not scoring so often as the attacking duties in midfield were more often than not the task of future club great Julen Guerrero.
-In the 1997–98 campaign he only missed one La Liga game – 3,146 minutes of action – as the side finished in second place and qualified for the UEFA Champions League.
+In the 1997–98 campaign, he only missed one La Liga game – 3,146 minutes of action – as the side finished in second place and qualified for the UEFA Champions League.
 In the latter competition, even though Athletic ranked last in their group, they did draw 0–0 at home against Juventus FC, the finalists of the previous three editions, with him playing the full 90 minutes.

 In summer 2003, after 328 competitive matches, Alkiza returned to Real Sociedad who were due taking part in the season's Champions League.
-At 33 his debut campaign was satisfactory, but he eventually retired from the game after not being able to heal a degenerative injury from early seasons; both teams combined, he surpassed the 500-games mark.
+At 33, his debut campaign was satisfactory, but he eventually retired from the game after not being able to heal a degenerative injury from early seasons.

 Alkiza later rejoined his last professional club, being charged with Real Sociedad's youth teams.
+He later worked as assistant to Jagoba Arrasate at that side, CD Numancia, CA Osasuna and RCD Mallorca.

 International career

-Alkiza played three times for Spain, in a two-month span.
+Alkiza played three times for Spain in a two-month span.
 His debut came on 23 September 1998 in a friendly with Russia, in Granada: he scored the match's only goal, netting from outside the area.